Directives

 Format 1

-COM Control via OOP Object
+External Control via OOP Object

-ON EVENT FROM com_id PROCESS oop_id
+ON EVENT FROM ext_id PROCESS oop_id

 Note:

-The list of events reported in 'PvxEvents$ is only available after the ON EVENT FROM com_id PROCESS oop_id has been executed.
+The list of events reported in 'PvxEvents$ is only available after the ON EVENT FROM ext_id PROCESS oop_id has been executed.
 This behavior is intended to minimize communication with the interop layer when event support is not required.

 Formats 2 and 3